microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 <div class="tip" data-title="Tips">

-> You might need to restart the Web App to apply the changes sometimes
+> You might need to restart the Web App to apply the changes
 > ![webapp-restart](./assets/webapp-restart.png)

 </div>